+Project Project icons in repository editor

+lcon Description

-Project icons in repository editor Icon Description Project is closed.
-It is available only in Design repository and must be opened to copy it to user's workspace. = Project is opened for viewing.
+1 Project is closed.

+It is available only in Design repository and must be opened to copy it to user's workspace.

+\bowtie Project is opened for viewing.

 It is copied to user's workspace and can be modified.
-If the product is restored from the previous revision, its status is set to Viewing Revision , otherwise its status is set to No Changes .
+If the product is restored from the previous revision, its

+status is set to Viewing Revision, otherwise its status is set to No Changes.

-Project Project icons in repository editor Icon Description Project is edited by the current user. current user.
-It is copied to user's wo project must be saved. rkspace and is modified.
+Project icons in repository editor lcon Description @ Project is edited by the current user.
+It is copied to user's workspace and is modified.
 Other users cannot edit the project.
-To save changes, the Project is closed by the current user but edited by another user (Closed - Locked).
-Current user cannot edi t the project. - Project is opened for viewing by the current user but edited by another user (Viewing Revision - Lo Current user cannot edi t the project but can browse the project in Rules Editor.
-Project exists only in user's workspace but not in Design repository (Local). er's workspace but not in Design repository (Local). this project.
-User can delete the project or import it into Design repository as described in the Creating Projects in Design Repository .
-30 Project is marked for deletion.
+To save changes, the project must be saved. Î · · · Project is closed by the current user but edited by another user (Closed - Locked).
+Current user cannot edit the project.
+6 Project is opened for viewing by the current user but edited by another user (Viewing Revision - Locked).
+Current user cannot edit the project but can browse the project in Rules Editor. Î er's workspace but not in Design repository (Local). :his project.
+User can delete the project or import it into Design repository as described in Design Repository . × Project is marked for deletion.
 In OpenL Tablets WebStudio, deletion of a project takes place in the following phases: Phase Description Deleting a project Project is removed from user's workspace and marked for deletion.
 In this phase, the project can be restored using the undelete function.
 For information on deleting a project, see Deleting a Project .
 Erasing a project Deleted project is permanently removed from Design repository.
 After this phase, the project cannot be restored.
 For information on erasing a project, see Erasing a Project .